Association for Behavior Analysis International Accreditation Board

 Mission

-The mission of the ABAI Accreditation Board is to establish and implement standards for the accreditation of educational programs in behavior analysis.
-The accreditation process is designed to encourage, support, and recognize exemplary training of behavior scientists and scientist-practitioners in the experimental and theoretical foundations of behavior analysis and in ethical and evidence-based practice, and to promote continuous improvement through voluntary accreditation.
+The mission of the Board is to accredit excemplary educational programs that train behavior scientists and scientist-practitioners in the experimental and theoretical foundations of behavior analysis and ethical conduct in research, teaching, and evidence-based practice.
+The Board accomplishes this through a process designed to encourage and support excellent programs, and to promote continuous improvement of those programs.

 The ABAI Accreditation Board is recognized by the Council for Higher Education Accreditation (CHEA).
 CHEA is a nonprofit, nongovernmental institutional membership organization that “recognizes” accrediting organizations or periodically reviews their effectiveness in assuring and improving quality in higher education.
 The purpose of CHEA recognition is to provide assurance to the public that accrediting organizations are competent to engage in quality review of institutions and programs based on the standards that CHEA has developed, which are presented in the CHEA Recognition Policy and Procedures.